Brunson, DiVincenzo prove to be too much in Marquette’s nail-biting loss to Villanova

 For a moment, it looked like the unthinkable could happen again – a win against No. 1 Villanova for the second consecutive year.
 Wildcat point guard Jalen Brunson missed a 3-pointer with 15 seconds left.
 A Marquette rebound would give one of the best 3-point shooting teams in the country a chance to tie it in the final possession.

 Then reality set in.
-A missed boxout led to an offensive board by Villanova junior Mikal Brudges, who found sophomore Donte DiVincenzo to tip it back in and secure an eventual 85-82 win.
+A missed boxout led to an offensive board by Villanova junior Mikal Bridges, who found sophomore Donte DiVincenzo to tip it back in and secure an eventual 85-82 win.

 Marquette had one more chance, but a missed 3-pointer by small forward Sam Hauser with five seconds left removed any doubt.
 “Sam got a great shot.
 He just didn’t make it,” Wojo said.
 “If he made it, we would’ve called a timeout; it would’ve been a two-point game.
 But if Sam Hauser is open at the end of the ballgame, as his coach, I think the ball is going in.”